 - Check credentials: Ensure they are licensed and insured

-Employee Coordination and Communication
+Employee Coordination and Communication is Key to a Successful Business Relocation

 Effective communication with employees during a relocation is key.
 They should be informed about the plans and changes well in advance.
 This ensures everyone is on the same page and can prepare accordingly.
 Steps for proper coordination include: